 // Connection to a browser database named "LocalDatabase"

 // The database is created if it does not exist

 SQLConnect("LocalDatabase", "", "", "", "Web SQL database")

-is using a specific procedure.
-This procedure is started at the end of the real execution of the query (regardless of the query result).
+Caution: The SQL queries are executed asynchronously.
+Therefore, the syntax of SQLExec uses a specific procedure.
+This procedure is started at the end of real query execution (regardless of the query result).
 This browser procedure is used to: